The Counter. Image: Sam Harris

 Caia

-Coming to you from two guys whose combined experience includes stints at Kiln and The Fat Duck, Caia is a three-in-one: a fancy wine bar, an intimate vinyl den, and best of all, a heavenly open fire restaurant, set on Notting Hill’s Golborne Road.
-It’s another of those restaurants fuelling Notting Hill’s renaissance, with a wine list distinctly geared towards the edgy, and small plates that take your tastebuds into unchartered territory.
+Coming to you from two guys whose combined experience includes stints at Kiln and The Fat Duck, Caia is a three-in-one: a fancy wine bar, an intimate vinyl den, and a heavenly open fire restaurant set on Golborne Road.
+It’s another of those spots fuelling the Notting Hill restaurant renaissance, with a wine list distinctly geared towards smaller producers, and small plates that take your tastebuds into unchartered territory.
 Designed to share, the menu includes the likes of sweet potato agnolotti tossed in ‘chicken wing butter’; liquorice panna cotta and apple pie soft serve.

 SUMI